audaciaconsulting/Audacia.Seed/README.md

 ```

 ### `WithExisting`
 Use `WithExisting` to seed an entity that already exists in the database.
+Use this when you've already seeded other entities, or you're testing against a readily-seeded database.

 #### Set a navigation property to an existing entity from the database
 ```csharp